perymimon/react-anime-manager/README.md

 There is a couple of hooks that exposed by the module. each hook enriches the state's item with its things and together they build `useAnimeManager`.

-## STATIC,ADD,REMOVE,MOVE
+## Helpers const STATIC,ADD,REMOVE,MOVE

-Module provide some constant for `phase` . it not mandatory to use them, but it is helpful
+Some constants represent the values `phase` can be.
+It not mandatory to use them, but it helpful

 ```jsx
 import {STATIC, ADD, REMOVE, MOVE} from '@perymimon/react-anime-manager'